Discover more from The Weekly Stuff Wordcast

 Classic Anime Re-watch: Fullmetal Alchemist #1 – Episodes 1-4 start the series off spectacularly

-(the first series, from 2003).
+Welcome to Classic Anime Re-watch, an ongoing Fade to Lack feature in which we revisit a classic television anime.
+Our first ongoing subject is one of the great anime of the 2000s: Fullmetal Alchemist (the first series, from 2003).
 I will critically analyze each episode’s story, themes, and characters, explore where it all lines up and deviates from the manga, and look at the production values as well.
 To make things simple, we are covering 4 episodes every week (one DVD volume in the original North American release from FUNimation), and the entire series is currently streaming on Netflix.
-Today, we cover
+Today, we cover Volume 1, including Episodes 1 through 4.
+Enjoy!

 In any case, without further ado, begin reading after the jump...